Know Your Environment. Protect Your Health.

 For example:

 Manganese is commonly detected in food and drinking water.
-Manganese concentrations vary widely in foods, including leafy greens, nuts, grains and legumes.
+Concentrations vary widely in foods, including leafy greens, nuts, grains and legumes.
 Manganese is also added to many multivitamins.
 However, no government agency has recommended that parents avoid feeding children any specific foods as a way of decreasing manganese ingestion.
+Nor do public health authorities warn about limiting foods rich in manganese.

-If you are concerned about manganese in your drinking water, check EWG’s Tap Water Database or contact your water company to see whether there’s a problem with it in your water.
-Reverse osmosis is the most reliable system for removing manganese.
-Click here to see reverse osmosis filters.
+If you are concerned about manganese in your drinking water, check EWG’s Tap Water Database or contact your water utility to see whether tests have found it.
+Reverse osmosis is the most reliable system for removing manganese from tap water.
+Click here to read more about reverse osmosis filters.

 Small water systems and private wells are not routinely tested, so EWG encourages you to find a lab that can test your water for manganese if you are pregnant, have a baby or notice the water is rust colored or has a metallic taste.
 Minnesota recommends people who drink well water test it every year.